 AiG thanks Dr. Russell Humphreys and Ron Samec for their contributions to this article.

-For more information on “gap” and “day-age” theories, and the Genesis account, please go to Q&A: Genesis.
+For more information on “gap” and “day-age” theories, and the Genesis account, please go to our Genesis topic page.